cjhines/css-resources/README.md

 * [Stop using CSS in JavaScript for web development (2017)](https://medium.com/@gajus/stop-using-css-in-javascript-for-web-development-fa32fb873dcc)

 * [How To Set Up A CSS Architecture For React Apps (2018)](https://medium.com/@markmuskardin/intro-to-css-architecture-for-react-apps-da0ec1753c86)

+# Specificity

+Specificity is the means by which browsers decide which CSS property values are the most relevant to an element and, therefore, will be applied.
+Specificity is based on the matching rules which are composed of different sorts of CSS selectors.